 The bridge we built together allowed us to move resources to more than 40 organizations, who impacted more than 100,000 in the first year.
 We could have not have done it without a humbling display of Solidarity.
 The leadership and more than 25 staff at Center for Popular Democracy (CPD) who dedicated long hours, weekends to build the infrastructure and capacity for the fund to exist, grow and move with urgency.
 The CPD network of grassroots organizing groups who organized immediately to amplify our voices from Puerto Rico, and get more resources.
 The Boricuas in companies, organizations and foundations who made it their cause to get resources on the ground.
 To the thousands of Boricuas, who trusted us with their donation.
 To Iris Morales, the first Chair of our Advisory Committee, and all of the members who assumed the responsibility of making decisions at a time of crisis, with integrity, deep values and commitment.

 This is a story of people, power and solidarity, but this is only the first chapter.
 In Puerto Rico, the wave of imperialism and disaster capitalism continues to hit our shores.
-The images of 400 closed schools and XXX might not be on your television right now, but it is just as urgent.
-We want to make sure we have a Puerto Rico for….
+The images of 400 closed schools or the thousands homes in risk of displacement might not be on your television right now, but it is just as urgent.
+Join us for this next chapter - we are just getting started.

-The María Fund’s mission is to support the strengthening of a powerful and aligned ecosystem of social justice leaders, organizations and initiatives that are building community power.
+Our mission is to support the strengthening of a powerful and aligned ecosystem of social justice leaders, organizations and initiatives that are building community power in Puerto Rico.

 We believe that: